Join our team for one of the UK’s favourite city-centre races!

 The Bath Half Marathon, or ‘Bath Half’ as it’s more affectionately known, is one of the UK’s leading road races.
 The course is fast and flat, making it suitable for all abilities, from complete beginners to more regular long-distance event runners looking to beat their personal best time.

-Bath Half Marathon has unfortunately been postponed until Sunday 29 May.
-For anyone already taking part, your place will automatically be transferred, or you have the option to complete the distance virtually between 13 March and 29 May.
+Bath Half Marathon has unfortunately been postponed until Sunday 16 October.
+For anyone already taking part, your place will automatically be transferred, or you have the option to complete the distance virtually.

 If you choose to cancel your space, please contact Nathan.